bertiesh/FaceDetectionandRecognition/src/app-info.md

 ## 2. Search for matches

-- To search for facial matches within the existing database, use the **Find Matching Faces** endpoint.
+- To search for facial matches within the existing database, use the **Find Matching Faces for Single Image** endpoint.

 ### Inputs

-- **Image Path:** A query image to be compared against the database.
+- **Image Directory:** A query image to be compared against the database.

-- **Database Name:** Choose the database to search within.
+- **Collection Name:** Choose the collection to search within.

 - **Similarity Threshold:** A threshold value to determine the minimum similarity score required for a match to be considered a positive match.